 How Much Does Missouri Workers’ Compensation Insurance Cost?

-The National Council for Compensation Insurance (NCCI), an independent rating and data collection bureau, assigns classification codes to each Missouri occupation.
-A base rate for workers’ compensation insurance is assigned to each class code.
-To determine the employer premium, the annual payroll at the beginning of the policy period is divided by 100, and then multiplied by the base rate.
-For example:
+In Missouri, the National Council for Compensation Insurance (NCCI) assigns classification codes for each occupation.
+Each class code is given a recommended base rate for workers’ comp.
+For the premium, an employer’s annual payroll at the start of the policy period is divided by 100 and then multiplied by the base rate.